tiged/tiged/README.md

 tiged https://github.com/user/repo
 ```

-Or you can download from GitLab and BitBucket:
+Or you can download from GitLab, BitBucket, Sourcehut, Hugging Face, and Codeberg:

 ```bash
 # download from GitLab